RDRois/basic-shapes/README.md

 # Tensorflow - Image Classification

 Follow along as we use Tensorflow to demonstrate image classification of multiple classes.
 We will be using the Inception model, trained on academic benchmarks, to distinguish between 6 shapes, cube, sphere, rectangular prism, pyramid, cylinder, and cone.
+I've included all the files that would come out of a retrain so if you want you can skip all the way to the "Label image with retrained model" section.

 - - -